dingodb/dingo/docs/overview/terminology.md

 ## Raft Engine

 Raft Engine is an embedded persistent storage engine with a log-structured design.
-It is built for TiKV to store multi-Raft logs.
+It is built for distributed key-value store to store multi-Raft logs.
 DingoDB supports using Raft Engine as the log storage engine.

 ## Region